How to contribute to GRASS GIS development

 If debugging is needed, then see our Debugging Wiki page.

-- Submit a pull request to the GRASS GIS GitHub repository.
-Upon submission, automated tests and code analysis tools will be run.
-Keep an eye on these results to ensure your code passes.
+- Upon submission, automated tests and code analysis tools will be run in GitHub.
+Keep an eye on the results to ensure your code passes the quality assessment.

 - Make sure to follow best practices and coding standards during this process.